What are the options for Edwardian conservatory designs and how much do Edwardian conservatories cost?

 The best doors for your extension can depend on how much room you have to fit them and what you want from them.

 For smaller Edwardian conservatories, or rectangular rooms where the door is going to be on the short side, a set of French doors can be ideal.
 French doors can open outwards, which means they don’t take up any internal space – god for a small conservatory.

 For larger or wider conservatories, you have the opportunity to use sliding patio doors or Bifold patio doors.
 Both of these types of door work well when you have a good width to fit them into.
 Bifold doors work particularly well when you have a lot of width to work with.

-As mentioned briefly above, the Edwardian conservatory roof is either 3 or 4 sided and can be a regular pitched roof or a hipped version.
+As mentioned briefly above, an Edwardian conservatory roof is typically either 3 or 4 sided and can be a regular pitched roof or a hipped version.

 As with many other conservatory styles there are options for different roof materials such as: